 Why does Ocean bother me about it?

-Ocean is not an EMR and doesn't like to hold patient data longer than necessary so it removes patient data as soon as it's not required.
+Since Ocean is not an EMR, it is unable to retain private patient health information for prolonged periods.
+Consequently for privacy reasons, it removes patient data as soon as it's not strictly required.
 Notes that are orphaned for months must eventually be removed, even if they contain important clinical notes.
 Hence we notify you with a warning email and ask you to manually review the notes before they are deleted.